WangXudongSIA/CASM/README.md

 The State Key Laboratory of Robotics, Shenyang Institute of Automation, Chinese Academy of Sciences, and also University of Chinese Academy of Sciences (UCAS). (e-mail: wangxudong@sia.cn).
 ## Our work

 We propose a semi-supervised image dehazing algorithm with better adaptability in real-world environments.
 To better suit the actual situation of light inhomogeneity, we proposed a physical image dehazing model with adaptive information correction by combining the global atmospheric light value and transmittance matrix.
-Meanwhile, by sharing the feature extraction network, a light-weight CNN with only 31kb space occupation is designed to estimate the parameter matrix in an efficient way.
+Meanwhile, by sharing the feature extraction network, a light-weight CNN with only 24kb parameters is designed to estimate the parameter matrix in an efficient way.
 The proposed algorithm uses a semi-supervised learning strategy to make full use of synthetic dataset while enhancing the dehazing ability in real-world through an online enhancement learning strategy.

 <p float="left">
   &emsp;&emsp; <img src="./f.png" width="900" />